gopi-trip/Admit-Card-Python/README.md

 A side project that takes in a student details like name,registration no., branch,course and subjects and generates an admit card as an image file.

-I explored modules like image, ImageDraw, ImageFont, PSDraw to build this.
+I explored modules like Image, ImageDraw, ImageFont to build this.

 You can tweek values of height and width and all the other things and try it.